 Dead Period: Nov 6-9, 2017 and April 9-12, 2018

 Contact – Anytime a coach has face to face contact and says more than hello to you or your parents off the college’s campus.
 This includes at tournaments, competitions, practice and your high school.
 A coach is only allowed 3 contacts after July 1 of junior year.
 No contact is allowed before July 1.

 Dead Period – A college coach may not have face-to-face contact with recruits or their parents, and may not watch student-athletes compete or visit their high schools (evaluate).
 Coaches may write and call recruits or their parents during a dead period.

 Evaluation – A coach evaluating a prospective student athlete’s athletic or academic abilities off campus.
 This includes visiting the student athlete’s school or watching them participate in practice or competition.
 A coach is allowed 7 total recruiting opportunities during the academic year, no more than 3 can be a contact.

-NCAA Eligibility Center – www.eligibilitycenter.org, site where you register to determine your NCAA eligibility to play collegiate athletics, you should register by your junior year in order to insure you are on the right track to complete your requirements
+NCAA Eligibility Center – www.eligibilitycenter.org, site where you register to determine your NCAA eligibility to play collegiate athletics, you should register by your junior year in order to ensure you are on the right track to complete your requirements

 Official visit – A visit to campus that is paid for by the institution.
 You are allowed 5 total official visits, only one per institution.
 You must provide your high school transcript and either a SAT, ACT, PSAT or ACT and be registered with the NCAA Eligibility Center.

-Verbal commitment – A student athlete’s commitment to a school before an NLI is signed.
+Verbal commitment – A student athlete’s commitment to a coach before an NLI is signed.
 You may make a verbal commitment at any time.
 It is not legally binding on either end but is extremely frowned upon when the commitment is broken.

 For any questions contact Recruit PKB College Recruiting Consultant Brandi Jackson at firstname.lastname@example.org.